 So Bangkok was absolutely insane.
-My best friend, Carley, and I arrived around 2am on November 19th to the Bangkok airport.
+My friend, Carley, and I arrived around 2am on November 19th to the Bangkok airport.
 We took a taxi to the hotel we had booked for our first night but the hotel looked quite sketchy and the taxi driver said it was a bad area of town.
 Not fully knowing what to do we ended up going to a different little hotel in one of the main areas of Bangkok.
 It was a pretty unsettling atmosphere as well and we ended up getting swindled out of more money than we would have liked.

 This post contains affiliate links.
 Should you decide to purchase something from one of my affiliates I will receive a small commission at no extra cost to you.
 Check out my Affiliates Page for more info.

 November 19 was Carley’s birthday and being in a new huge city with copious amounts of jet-lag we weren’t really sure what to do with ourselves.
-We decided that we were not going to nap that day no matter how much we wanted to so that our bodies could adjust to the massive time difference between BC and Thailand (about 15 hours).
+We decided that we were not going to nap that day no matter how much we wanted to so that our bodies could adjust to the massive time difference between British Columbia, Canada and Thailand (about 15 hours).
 The exhaustion came in waves but we managed to visit one of the biggest malls I have ever seen in my life.
 It was called Siam Place and there were about four different mall buildings with small markets running up and down the streets around them as well.
 We ended up eating a Japanese lunch and taking pictures with dinosaur, chihuahua and penguin statues in between the malls.
 We celebrated Carley’s birthday with Thai beer at the Bangkok Hard Rock Cafe and later on with cupcakes as well.

 The second day in Bangkok we decided to visit the King’s Palace.
 For some reason I thought it would be this one big and beautiful building but I was wrong.
-It was like a dozen huge and gorgeous buildings all glittering with gold and colorful flowers and statues.
+It was dozens of huge and gorgeous buildings all glittering with gold and colorful flowers and statues.
 Everything was so extremely detailed and painted so ornately that it was a bit overwhelming.
 It was also super crowded there as it has become a massive tourist attraction.
 The thing with tourist attractions like the King’s Palace is that even though it’s so crowded it’s still definitely worth seeing.

 Now there’s one thing I haven’t mentioned about Bangkok yet and that is the traffic and transportation.
 In just two days Carley and I were able to somewhat master Bangkok’s transit system.
 Of course we had a lot of help from the staff at Pridi Hostel and also from Abe but still… I’m kind of proud of us.
 In the two days we stayed in Bangkok we managed to take taxis, open air mini-buses, the sky train, tuk tuks, river boats and motorcycle taxis.